 The Centre for Victorian Data Linkage (CVDL) is an expert data linkage and integration unit, located within the Department of Health and Human Services (DHHS).
-The CVDL was established in 2009, has undertaken more than 1000 data linkage and has been accredited as an by the Commonwealth Government.
+The CVDL was established in 2009, has undertaken more than 1000 data linkage projects and has been accredited as an integrating by the Commonwealth Government.

 The Registry of Births, Deaths and Marriages, VicRoads and Victorian Electoral Commission are providing data to the CVDL to develop a trial population linkage spine (the Spine), with de-identified data, to support Victoria’s response to COVID-19.